nvangils/KEK-BT-XSUITE/README.md

 Katsunobu Oide for his discussions and expertise on SAD

-Andrea Aguirre and Giulia Nigrelli for their discussions regarding the start and end of BT.
+Andrea Aguirre and Giulia Nigrelli for their discussions regarding the start and end of BT

-EAJADE for funding support.
+EAJADE for funding support

 ### EAJADE
 This work was partially supported by the European Union's Horizon Europe Marie Sklodowska-Curie Staff Exchanges programme under grant agreement no. 101086276.